netdata/netdata/docs/monitor/configure-alarms.md

 > If the average RAM usage percentage over the last 1 minute is **more than 80%**, the entity triggers a warning alarm.
 > If the usage is **more than 90%**, the entity triggers a critical alarm.

-When finished writing a new health entity, [reload Netdata's health configuration](#reload-health-configuration) to see it live on the local dashboard or Netdata Cloud.
+When you finish writing this new health entity, [reload Netdata's health configuration](#reload-health-configuration) to see it live on the local dashboard or Netdata Cloud.

 ## Reload health configuration